HealthengineAU/pms-api/docs/suggested-testing.md

 ---

-## Handling PMS resource edge cases
+## Initial configuration synchronisation edge cases

-Please consider these additional edge cases related to PMS resources when refining your integration logic.
+Please consider these additional edge cases related to initial configuration when designing your integration logic.

 **Scenario: Managing PMS practitioners with multiple specialties**
 **Given** the potential for a single practitioner to possess multiple specialties within a PMS
 **When** sending a PMS resource snapshot to Healthengine
 **Then** distinct PMS resources should be sent for each practitioner/specialty combination

+**Scenario: Outstanding requests during initial configuration synchronisation**
+**Given** the presence of a PMS account or location
+**When** a new Healthengine practice ID and practice key are supplied
+**Then** the 'requests' endpoint should be checked for any outstanding requests from a practice's previous integration (e.g. booking attempt)

 ---